How to Apply

-On review of the materials by the faculty of the Costume Production program, the prospective student may be asked to schedule an on-site interview.
+On review of the materials by the faculty of the costume production program, the prospective student may be invited to schedule an on-site interview.
 The interview will include participation in classes, conversations with current students and staff, and a portfolio presentation.
-The interview should take place before February 28th.
+Ideally, the interview should take place before February 28th.

-Prospective students should complete an online application to the University of North Carolina at Chapel Hill here.
-For more information about the Graduate School, go here.
-In addition to the above materials, the application must be accompanied by three letters of recommendation and two copies of the applicant’s official undergraduate transcripts.
+After the interviews, prospective students should complete an online application to the University of North Carolina at Chapel Hill at https://gradschool.unc.edu/admissions/instructions.html This application must be accompanied by three letters of recommendation and two copies of the applicant’s official undergraduate transcripts.

-Offers are usually made the first week of March; therefore, all applications should be completed through the Graduate School before March 1st, regardless of the date listed on the Graduate School website.
-All questions should be directed to Judy Adamson: firstname.lastname@example.org
+Acceptances: Offers are usually made the first week of March; therefore, all applications should be completed through the Graduate School before March 1st, regardless of the date listed on the Graduate School website.
+All questions should be directed to Triffin Morris: firstname.lastname@example.org

 Students must do everything in their power to achieve North Carolina residency after a year in the state.
 Out-of-state tuition remission is not guaranteed after the first year.
 Students should be prepared to complete the basic requirements for residency before the first day of class in their first year.

-For more information regarding financial aid opportunities, please go to https://studentaid.unc.edu or call the Office of Financial Aid at UNC-Chapel Hill or call 919-962-8396.
+For more information regarding financial aid opportunities, please go to https://studentaid.unc.edu or call the Office of Financial Aid at 919-962-8396.